orstavik/JoiComponents/book/chapter8_routing/Pattern2_HashRouter.md

 First, it parses and translates purely symbolically a data object given in as string into another data object given as an object.
 Then, many routers also connects this parsed data object with *actionable* callback functions or classes.

-In this book, I advocate *not* connecting the parsed data object with *actionable* callback functions.
-The router should remain simple, a pure function that translates data to other data.
-How this data should be connected with actions, functions and classes *should be* handled by the state machine (or other app components).

-1. make a symbolic path into a "real" actionable path

 A hash-dot link is **a list** of **hash keywords** with **`.`-postfix arguments**.
 Each keyword typically point to one component.